 What happens next?

 Most patients are able to resume normal activities immediately after receiving a facet joint injection.
 Though some pain and soreness may linger as the numbing medication wears off, the cortisone should fully mobilize within a few days.
 Cortisone is a long-lasting hormone and should continue to provide pain relief for several months.
 In the meantime, many patients are advised to utilize other treatment methods, such as over-the-counter pain medication and physical therapy.

 Laser Spine Institute

 If your facet joint pain is so severe that a facet joint injection has provided little or no relief, the orthopedic surgeons at Laser Spine Institute may be able to help.
-Contact us to receive a complimentary review of your MRI or CT scan and to learn about the minimally invasive procedures we can perform to treat degenerative facet joint conditions.
+Contact us for your MRI or CT scan review and to learn about the minimally invasive procedures we can perform to treat degenerative facet joint conditions.